-Also, for those of you wondering why the exam keeps changing every few years, it is important to note that these changes are crucial in keeping up with the demands of various industries and organizations.
-The fact that new topics and/or emphases are introduced into the exam and PMBOK every 3 – 5 years means that the personnel at the Project Management Institute (PMI,) as well as their many contributors from the labor-market, is being proactive in addressing the needs and expectations of the project management community.
+Also, for those of you wondering why the exam keeps changing every few years, it is essential to note that these changes are crucial in keeping up with the demands of various industries and organizations.
+The fact that new topics and emphases are introduced into the exam and PMBOK every 3 – 5 years means that the personnel at the Project Management Institute (PMI,) as well as their many contributors from the labor-market, is being proactive in addressing the needs and expectations of the project management community.

 The changes in the exam are considerable and, therefore, you really should not wait any longer to take and pass it.
 Among the changes identified by the Project Management Institute (PMI) are these newly defined domains: